vegaprotocol/vegacapsule/config.md

 <dd>

 Path (relative or absolute) of a Capsule binary.
-The Capsule binary is used by Nomad to aggregate logs from running jobs and save them to local disk in Capsule home directory.
+The Capsule binary is used to aggregate logs from running jobs and save them to local disk in Capsule home directory.
 See `vegacapsule nomad logscollector` for more info.